-Jim Seavey is in his 29th year in the college sports information profession and ninth at the Massachusetts Maritime Academy, where he serves in the dual role of Director of Sports Information and Intercollegiate Scheduling Coordinator while performing other administrative duties for all 14 Buccaneer varsity programs, including serving as advisor to the Academy's Student-Athlete Advisory Committee.
+Jim Seavey is marking his 30th year in the college sports information profession in 2017-18, and he is completing his first decade of service at the Massachusetts Maritime Academy in the dual role of Director of Sports Information and Intercollegiate Scheduling Coordinator.
+In addition to overseeing all public relations efforts for all 14 Buccaneer varsity programs, he performs other administrative duties and serves as advisor to the Academy's Student-Athlete Advisory Committee.
 During his first five years at the Academy, Seavey also served as the Director of Compliance.

 Seavey served one-year stints as the SID at both Loras College (Dubuque, Iowa) and Nichols College (Dudley, Mass.) in the late 1980's in addition to his year of service at Suffolk.
 He has also served in various capacities in conference information offices, most recently in the part-time role as Director of Media Relations for the Massachusetts State Collegiate Athletic Conference (MASCAC) for five years.
 Seavey served as Publicist for the New England Women's & Men's Athletic Conference (NEWMAC) during the 2006-07 academic year and also has experience as the Media Relations Director for both the Pilgrim Lacrosse League and the New England Intercollegiate Golf Association, and he additionally served as the Interim Director of Media Relations for Hockey East in 1994.

 Seavey served as the Media Relations Director, Tournament Coordinator and Site Coordinator for both the 2001 and 2003 NCAA Division II Women's Lacrosse Championships as well as the 2006 and 2007 NCAA Division II Men's & Women's Indoor Track & Field Championships that Stonehill hosted on those occasions.
 Additionally, he served as the Media Relations Coordinator for the 1994 and 1995 NCAA Division II Softball Regional Championships at Merrimack, the 1998 NCAA Division II Baseball Regional Championships at UMass Lowell and the 2006 NCAA Division II Men's Basketball Regional Championships at Stonehill.
-Jim also served in a volunteer role on the media relations staffs of both the 1994 FIFA World Cup/Foxboro Venue and the 1995 Special Olympics World Games in Connecticut.
+Most recently, Jim was the Assistant Tournament Manager and Media Relations Coordinator for the 2017 NCAA Division III New England Baseball Regional Championships hosted by Massachusetts Maritime, and he has also served in a volunteer role on the media relations staffs of the 1994 FIFA World Cup/Foxboro Venue, the 1995 Special Olympics World Games in Connecticut and the 2017 United States Men's Senior Open Golf Championship at the Salem (Mass.)
+Country Club.

 In June 2013, Seavey was inducted into the College Sports Information Directors of America (CoSIDA) Hall of Fame, which annually honors members of the organization who have made outstanding contributions to the field of college sports information.
 In June 2009, Seavey received CoSIDA's Lester Jordan Award that is presented annually for "exemplary service to the organization's Academic All-America program and the promotion of the ideals of being a student-athlete".
-He served a three-year term on CoSIDA's Board of Directors and is in his 26th year as a member of the Academic All-America Committee.
-He was named the Committee's Associate Chair for Marketing & Hall of Fame Event Operations in 2012 after serving for four years as a Vice Chair, and he previously served for 17 years as both a national and district coordinator.
-In addition, he serves as coordinator of the selection committee for CoSIDA's prestigious Dick Enberg Award, which is presented annually to a person whose actions and commitment have furthered the meaning and reach of the Academic All-America Teams Program and/or the student-athlete while promoting the values of education and academics.
+He served a three-year term on CoSIDA's Board of Directors and is in his 27th year as a member of the Academic All-America Committee, including the last five assisting with the organization's Academic All-America Hall of Fame induction ceremony.
+In addition, Jim serves as coordinator of the selection committee for CoSIDA's prestigious Dick Enberg Award, which is presented annually to a person whose actions and commitment have furthered the meaning and reach of the Academic All-America Teams Program and/or the student-athlete while promoting the values of education and academics.
 Seavey has successfully promoted a total of 20 national Academic All-America honorees during his career and received a Citation for Excellence in Publications from CoSIDA in 1991 for his work on Merrimack's women's basketball game program.
 He also completed a two-year term as a member of CoSIDA's College Division Management Advisory Committee and served for three years as National Program Coordinator for the Daktronics Division II All-America Program.

 Seavey was one of three 2013-14 Massachusetts Maritime Employee of the Year honorees and became just the second member of the Buccaneer athletic staff to receive the award.
 In 2012, he received the Kevin Honkala Memorial Award that is voted upon by members of the Massachusetts Maritime baseball team and is presented annually to recognize contributions to Buccaneer Baseball.
 He successfully nominated and promoted two major NCAA honors (Award of Valor and Sportsmanship Award) that Massachusetts Maritime received in an 18-month span in 2010-11.